JenniferVonT/the-Quiz/src/js/components/countdown-timer/README.md

 ### `time`

-A string attribute, if present, that contains the time in seconds set to the timer.
+A string attribute representing the time in seconds set for the timer.

 Default value: 20 seconds.